davidejones/alternativa3d_tools/README.md

 - added check to see if importing .a3d file version 1 or 2

 ### 1.1.2
-- Added support for bytearray class
+- Added support for compressed bytearray data in class rather than values v.8.27.0+ only

 ### 1.1.1
 - Updated version 8 class export with textures.